Surviving the "Quality of Earnings" (QoE) Report: A Guide for Founders

 Common "Red Flags" in Home Care QoE Reports

 When the QoE team arrives (often digitally via a Data Room), they are hunting for specific weaknesses in your agency's financial armor.
-Here are the top red flags that lower purchase prices.

-Most smaller agencies run on "Cash Basis" (recording revenue when cash hits the bank).
+1. The Cash vs. Accrual Nightmare Most smaller agencies run on "Cash Basis" (recording revenue when cash hits the bank).
 Institutional buyers transact on "Accrual Basis" (recording revenue when the service is provided).

-Do you have $50,000 in claims from 2024 that you are "still hoping to collect"?
+2. "Bad Debt" Hiding in Revenue Do you have $50,000 in claims from 2024 that you are "still hoping to collect"?
 You might list that as an Asset (Accounts Receivable) on your balance sheet.

-If 40% of your revenue is tied to a single Managed Care contract or one specific referral source (like a VA hospital), the QoE report will flag this as a "High-Risk Revenue Stream."
+3. Revenue Concentration If 40% of your revenue is tied to a single Managed Care contract or one specific referral source (like a VA hospital), the QoE report will flag this as a "High-Risk Revenue Stream."
+Even if the EBITDA is solid, the buyer may lower the Multiple (e.g., paying 4x instead of 5x) to account for the risk of losing that contract.

-If your QuickBooks says you made $2M, but your bank statements only show $1.9M in deposits, you have a **$100k Reconciliation Gap**.
+4. The "Proof of Cash" Test Analysts will take your claimed revenue and try to match it—dollar for dollar—to actual bank deposits.
+If your QuickBooks says you made $2M, but your bank statements only show $1.9M in deposits, you have a $100k Reconciliation Gap.
+Buyers assume the worst and will deduct that gap from your valuation.

 The Best Defense: The "Sell-Side" QoE